Q: I think I’m an empathetic leader, but is there a limit to empathy?

 (Source: Empathy Is The Most Important Leadership Skill According To Research)

 But failing to recognise the limits of empathy can impair performance.
 Here are some ways too much empathy can hinder its positive effects:

 Excessive empathy can distort your judgement

-Putting yourself in the shoes of another person, empathising with their stress and their challenges, tends to prioritise them disproportionately over others.
-A good example of this was illustrated in a Yale University study where (in a fictional circumstance) a young girl with a fatal disease was placed on a waiting list for a treatment that would relieve her pain.
+Putting yourself in another person’s shoes, and empathising with their stress and challenges, tends to prioritise them disproportionately over others.
+A good example of this was illustrated in a Yale University study where (in a fictional circumstance) a young girl with a fatal disease was placed on a waiting list for treatment to relieve her pain.
 Sadly, the waiting time was rather long.
 When the participants in the study who learned about this young girl’s predicament were informed of the opportunity to bump her up the list so that she could receive her treatment sooner, most (nearly 75%) were in favour.

 Yet, what was less evident, was that to move her up, other children in similar circumstances would have to be bumped down, many of whom might have been more deserving.
 This is what psychologists call the “identifiable victim effect” — i.e., knowing the person affected makes it much more likely you would act in their favour, regardless of the impact on others.